wamp-proto/wamp-proto/rfc/text/advanced/ap_38_transport_rawsocket.md

         1: PING
         2: PONG
         3-7: reserved

-The *three remaining octets* constitute an unsigned 24 bit integer that provides the length of transport message payload following, excluding the 4 octets that constitute the prefix.

 For a regular WAMP message (`TTT == 0`), the length is the length of the serialized WAMP message: the number of octets after serialization (excluding the 4 octets of the prefix).